const-dev/pylori/README.rst

 are automatically matched with PDF pages. ``PAGES`` are ignored when this option is used.

-pdf2png will also make pylori to display new images afterward.
+hdslides will also make pylori to display new images afterward.

 Examples
 --------